artalar/tr/packages/tr-redux/README.md

 ### Problems

 - Selectors are not inspectable (i mean reducers results may inspect in devtools).
 (It is the common reason for me)
+- Selectors execute at render - error in selector will break render (computed properties must separeted from view)
 - Separation of model - to reducers and selectors
 - Selectors must know about all parents - path to the root.
 It hard for modular architecture
 - Difficult static type inference